Traffic Quality Targeting

 Integral Ad Science

 Applying Brand Safety targeting on the campaign-level will include all line-items within the campaign.
 To adjust Brand Safety for a line-item, remove the Brand Safety restrictions applied at the campaign-level and re-apply them to each line-item individually.

-Enable Peer39's suspicious activity detection on this screen.
-The Zeta DSP enables you to exclude Fraud, Bot Site Non-Human Traffic, and Zero Ads sites.
+Enable Peer39's suspicious activity detection to exclude Fraud, Bot Site Non-Human Traffic, and Zero Ads sites.